VachaLab/gorder-manual/src/leaflets.md

   heads: "name P"
 ```

-This configuration uses autodetected membrane atoms to calculate the membrane center and selects atoms named 'P' (phosphorus atoms of lipids) as head identifiers. **Each analyzed lipid must have exactly one head identifier atom**; otherwise, an error will occur.
+Here, we use autodetected membrane atoms to calculate the membrane center and select atoms named 'P' (phosphorus atoms of lipids) as head identifiers. **Each analyzed lipid must have exactly one head identifier atom**; otherwise, an error will occur.

 ## Local method for leaflet classification

-> **Summary**: Slow but reliable.
+> Very slow but reliable.
 Useful for some curved systems.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the **local** membrane center of geometry.
 The local membrane center is calculated using atoms in a cylinder around the 'head identifier'.
-If the 'head identifier' is located "above" the local center, the lipid is assigned to the upper leaflet; if "below," it is assigned to the lower leaflet.
+If the 'head identifier' is located "above" the local center, the lipid is assigned to the upper leaflet; if "below", it is assigned to the lower leaflet.

 For this method, you need to specify a selection of head identifiers, all atoms forming the membrane, and the radius of the cylinder used to define the local membrane.